IMPORT TARIFFS - LATEST NEWS & UPDATES

 • Importers can purchase a customs bond directly from a surety company licensed by the U.S. Treasury or through a licensed customs broker.

-• The two most common bonds are a single entry bond, which covers one transaction, and a continuous bond, which covers multiple imports over 12 months.
+• The two most common bond types are single entry, which covers one transaction, and continuous bond, which covers multiple imports over 12 months.

 • Brokers can guide importers through the bond selection process, ensure proper paperwork is filed, and manage renewals to prevent clearance delays.

-Read on to learn more about how to get a customs bond and how a customs broker can help simplify the process.
+Read on to learn more about how to get a United States customs bond and how a customs broker can help simplify the process.

 USA CUSTOMS CLEARANCE